RandGallery/arc69js/README.md

 Fetches and parses ARC69 metadata for Algorand NFTs.

-Want to add metadata to your NFTs? https://github.com/algokittens/arc69/blob/master/pre-existing-NFTs.md
+Want to _add_ metadata to existing NFTs? https://github.com/algokittens/arc69/blob/master/pre-existing-NFTs.md

 Want to learn more about the ARC69 spec? https://github.com/algokittens/arc69